 Australia Post offices provide a range of postal services (land, sea, air and express), stationery and office related products, and quality souvenir and gift products.
-You'll find everything from local scenic postcards through to CDs, DVDs, cassettes and calendars of the natives.
-Plus of course; money orders, stamps (domestic $1, international from $2), envelopes, satchels and delivery boxes of all sizes.
+You'll find everything from local scenic postcards through to CDs, DVDs, calendars of the natives, and more.
+Plus of course; money orders, stamps (domestic $1.20, international from $2), envelopes, satchels and delivery boxes of all sizes.

 Calls to Australia: The telecommunications country code to Australia is 61.